toppa/Shashin/readme.txt

 == Frequently Asked Questions ==

 Please go to [the Shashin page on my site](http://www.toppa.com/shashin-wordpress-plugin) for a detailed usage guide.
+Also check out [the examples page](http://www.toppa.com/shashin-3-development-progress/).

 If you have a question, enter a post in [the wordpress.org support forum for Shashin](http://wordpress.org/support/plugin/shashin), and I'll respond there.
+Please understand I have a busy schedule and my support for Shashin is free - it may take me up to a week to reply.

 == Screenshots ==